Therapists Have Therapists Too

 An emotional health check-up

-Therapy can be viewed like a regular health check-up: just as we visit a doctor to maintain our physical health, therapy can help maintain our emotional and mental health.
+Counselling can be viewed like a regular health check-up: just as we visit our GP to maintain our physical health, therapy can help maintain our emotional and mental health.

-It gives you time and space, 50 minutes straight, with no disruptions to slow down, access your feelings, and process them in a way that regular life doesn’t always allow.
+It gives you time and space with no disruptions to slow down to talk about what is important to you, access your feelings, and process them in a way that regular life doesn’t always allow.

 Therapy helps you connect more deeply with yourself and others